The Ranch

 General work hours: 8am-5pm, six days a week (1 hour for lunch) Weekly planning meetings are held first thing Monday morning.

-Housing: A house at the ranch headquarters to be shared by the 2 apprentices.
-Each will have their own bedroom and bathroom with shared kitchen and living area.
-It is expected that the area will be kept clean and organized and efforts made to conserve energy, minimize waste and recycle when possible.
+be kept clean and organized and efforts made to conserve energy, minimize waste and recycle when possible.
 The house is furnished and has sheets and towels.
-The apprentice is expected to maintain a clean and orderly home environment and help with groundskeeping and keeping the general appearance tidy.
+The apprentice is expected to maintain a clean and orderly home environment and to maintain a mowed/trimmed yard.
+One

 Laundry: A washer and dryer in the basement of the house are available for your use.
-The house is furnished and has sheets and towels.

 Cell Phone Provider: Cell phone coverage on the ranch is generally good and we text and call each other as necessary.
 Verizon is the most reliable carrier in our area.

 Time off: Some Saturdays and most Sundays off with the exception of tending to the necessary chores and irrigation.
 We can be quite flexible with days off as Roger, Betsy or another employee can fill in for the required tasks for each day, however, expect no less than 48 hours per week.
 The apprentice’s work schedule will accommodate attending NAP events and being on NAP calls.
 Attendance at other educational events is encouraged as the season of work allows.
 Most requests for time off for educational opportunities or personal things can be accommodated with proper prior planning.
+Adjustments to compensation will be made if time off requested is excessive.
+We are not worried about a day here and there, but if more than that, adjustments may occur.
+(Not including NAP events, of course)

 Visitors policy: Guests are generally welcome but must not be disruptive to the work schedule.